Skip to the content

 Saliva from infected animals enters the human body through injured skin, either via bites and scratches or by licking already wounded skin.
 Once it has entered the body through the skin lesion, the rabies virus migrates along nerve pathways towards the brain.
 In most cases, this migration takes several weeks to months and proceeds without accompanying symptoms.

-Symptoms usually only appear when the virus has reached the brain.
-In most cases, this is the case after 2-12 weeks (range: 4 days - several years!) and manifests itself as encephalitis (inflammation of the brain), which in 99.99% of cases is fatal within a few weeks.
+(range: 4 days - several years!) and manifests itself as encephalitis (inflammation of the brain), which in 99.99% of cases is fatal within a few weeks.
 As soon as symptoms of encephalitis appear, a fatal course can no longer be prevented.

-No treatment against rabies disease exists.
+No treatment against rabies disease exists!

-• long-term stay in endemic countries,
+• Repeated travels or long-term stay in endemic countries.

 • This information leaflet should be printed and kept handy during the trip!